autobrr/autobrr.com/docs/getting-started/postgres.md

 ---
 title: Postgres
-sidebar_label: Postgres support
+sidebar_label: Postgres (optional)
-sidebar_position: 4
+id: postgres
+pagination_label: Postgres (Optional)
+pagination_prev: getting-started/installation
 ---

-To use autobrr with postgres, add this to your config.toml and restart:
+Using postgres is optional.
+If you want to use postgres with autobrr, add this to your config.toml and restart:

 ```toml
 # Database config